mozayed007/arxiv-organizer/README.md

 # arxiv-organizer

-`arxiv-organizer` is a standalone initial version subpackage for a larger project that aims to leverage Language Model Learning (LLMs) and classification techniques in the future.
+Because of the ramping speed of publications, I thought of automating the organization of my research readings.
+This is just the initial version of a larger project that will leverage Large Language Models (LLMs) and NLP classification techniques in the future.
+I also plan to integrate it with the Fully Local Chat Over Documents project I talked about a few days ago.

-This subpackage serves as a vanilla organizer for academic papers from the arXiv database.
-It uses Python's `re.match` for pattern matching and the arXiv API for fetching data.
+`arxiv-organizer` is a Python package that helps you organize academic papers from the arXiv database.
+It uses pattern matching and the arXiv API for fetching data.

 ## Requirements